-A slave who bought his freedom and wrote compellingly about his experiences, Olaudah Equiano (c.
-1745–1797) was an extraordinary man who became a prominent figure associated with the campaign to abolish slavery.
+An enslaved man who bought his freedom and wrote compellingly about his experiences, Olaudah Equiano (c.
+1745–1797) was an extraordinary man who became a prominent figure associated with the campaign to abolish the slave trade.

 Equiano worked as an explorer and merchant for 20 years, and eventually settled in England, the country where he had converted to Christianity in 1759.
 With the encouragement of the Abolitionists, who campaigned against the slave trade, he published these memoirs in 1789.